laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 == Changelog ==

-= 0.9.7 (August 5, 2014): Production-readiness release IV =
+= 0.9.7 (August 8, 2014): Production-readiness release IV =
 * Added support for all standard as well as custom post types
 * Instead of modifying the_title, we now prepend a purchase button to the post content to prevent various compatibility issues
+* Added the action 'laterpay_purchase_button' to render the purchase button from within a theme
 * Added shortcode to align premium content shortcodes
 * Changed advanced settings mechanism from file-based to WordPress filters
 * Increased robustness of installation and activation procedure
-* Replaced custom code with native WordPress functions where possible
+* Replaced custom code with native WordPress functions wherever possible
 * Improved performance / reduced memory footprint of plugin
 * Improved security of plugin (validation, sanitizing, access to files)
 * Prefixed all class names, variables etc. to avoid collisions with other plugins
 * Changed internal coding style to adhere to WordPress standards
-* Several smaller bugfixes
+* Lots of smaller bugfixes and improvements

 = 0.9.6 (July 21, 2014): Production-readiness release III =
 * Included public Sandbox API credentials supplied by default